Mathnerd314/stroscot/docs/Commentary/Assembly.rst

 * form name (string)
 * explicit operands (list)

-  * name (dest, src1, xmm1, etc.) - optional
+  * name (dest, src1, xmm1, etc.)
   * type:

     * immediate (range/size b, z, etc.)
     * register class (class GPR8, GPRv, XMM, etc.)
     * memory (size b, v, etc.)

 * encoding function ``[Operands] -> Bits``
+* Xed's isa_set field

-We also want to store Xed's isa_set field, the condition on CPUID for this instruction to work, and the valid modes (32-bit, 64-bit, real, protected, etc.).
-There are lots of overlapping sets of instructions and maintaining one master set is easier than duplicating the data.
+* the condition on CPUID for this instruction to work
+* the valid modes (32-bit, 64-bit, real, protected, etc.)

+The isa_set field and friends are because there are lots of overlapping sets of instructions and maintaining one master set is easier than duplicating the data.

 Affected state
 --------------